 The Organization participates in the Municipal Employees' Pension Plan (MEPP) on behalf of its employees, which is a multi-employer defined benefit pension plan.
 MEPP members will receive benefits based on 1.5% of their final average yearly Canada Pension Plan (CPP) earnings times years of service, plus 2% of their final average yearly non-CPP earnings times years of service.
 The costs of the retirement plan are not allocated to the individual entities within the related group.
 As a result, individual entities within the related group are not able to identify their share of the underlying assets and liabilities.
-Therefore, the plan is accounted for as a defined contribution plan in accordance with the requirements of the Canadian Institute of Chartered Accountants Handbook section 3462.
+Therefore, the plan is accounted for as a defined contribution plan in accordance with the requirements of the CPA Handbook section PS3250.

 Pension assets consist of investment grade securities.
 Market and credit risk on these securities are managed by MEPP by placing plan assets in trust and through MEPP investment policy.
 The pension expense is based on the contribution rate.
-Prior to the contribution rate increase noted below, the MEPP required that employees contribute 6.3% of basic annual earnings up to the CPP ceiling plus 7.5% of basic annual earnings in excess of the CPP ceiling, plus an additional 0.1% of earnings below and in excess of the CPP ceiling from employees that are not members of the Municipal Disability Income Plan.
+Prior to the contribution rate increase noted below, the MEPP required that employees contribute 8.3% of basic annual earnings up to the CPP ceiling plus 9.5% of basic annual earnings in excess of the CPP ceiling, plus an additional 0.1% of earnings below and in excess of the CPP ceiling from employees that are not members of the Municipal Disability Income Plan.
 The employers are required to match the employee contributions to the MEPP.
-Actual contributions to MEPP made during the year by the Recreation Authority on behalf of its employees amounted to \$63,333 (2012 - \$44,262) and are included in the statement of operations.
+Actual contributions to MEPP made during the year by the PRRA on behalf of its employees amounted to \$75,321 (\$80,965 - 2016) and are included in the statement of operations.

 Subject to the following paragraph, any unfunded liabilities are to be funded by the participating employers.
-The most recent actuarial valuation as of December 31, 2011 indicated the plan was 97.5% funded on a going concern basis and had an unfunded solvency liability of \$161.3 million.
-The solvency position of the plan is determined by comparing the plan assets to the actuarial present value of the benefits accrued in respect of credited service up to the valuation date, calculated as if the plan were wound up on December 31, 2011.
-The valuation also disclosed that the existing contribution rate was insufficient to pay the minimum required contribution being the normal actuarial cost of the annual benefit accrued and the required amortization payment in respect of the going concern unfunded actuarial liability.
-The Board of Trustees amended the plan to increase the contribution rate by 1% effective July 1, 2012 and by another 1% effective January 1, 2013 to meet the minimum contribution requirement.
+The most recent actuarial valuation as of December 31, 2016 indicated the plan was 98.9% funded on a going concern basis and had an unfunded solvency liability of \$246.8 million.
+The solvency position of the plan is determined by comparing the plan assets to the actuarial present value of the benefits accrued in respect of credited service up to the valuation date, calculated as if the plan were wound up on December 31, 2016.